bdewilde/bdewilde.github.io/_drafts/automatic-extraction-of-good-keyphrases.md

     return corpus_tfidf, dictionary
 {% endhighlight %}

 First we assign `texts` to a list of normalized text content (stripped of various YAML, HTML, and Markdown formatting) from all previous blog posts _plus_ the first two sections of this post, then we call `score_keyphrases_by_tfidf(texts)` to get all posts back in a sparse, _tf*idf_-weighted representation.
-The 15 candidate keyphrases with the highest _tf*idf_ values for this blog post are as follows:
+It's now trivial to print out the 20 candidate keyphrases with the highest _tf*idf_ values for this blog post:

 ```
 keyphrase                           tfidf